BlckHawker/Productivity-App/PROJECT PLAN.md

 - [ ]  User can edit any field of a task, including name, description, deadline, desired date, reminders, labels, recurrence, size, etc.
 - [ ] Changes are autosaved and persisted locally and in the cloud.
 - [ ] Editing a recurring task only affects:
-    - [ ] The current instance if the recurrence rule says “generate new on complete.”
+    - [ ] The current instance if the recurrence rule says "generate new on complete."
     - [ ] All future tasks if recurrence is updated in a recurring template.
 - [ ] Editing a task with subtasks does not break subtask structure.
 - [ ] If the user changes a date field, any relative reminder updates accordingly if it was originally set relative.